RadLikeWhoa/Countable/README.md

 Depending on your application and audience, you might need to strip HTML tags from the text before counting it.
 You can do this by setting `stripTags` to true.

 In most cases, returns should be counted as part of the `all` property.
 Set `ignoreReturns` to false to remove them from the counter.

+You can also supply a function to transform the value to HTML before counting it.
+Handy if you're dealing with a markdown textarea, for example.

 ## Browser Support